amidabuddha/console-chat-gpt/README.md

 <div align="center">

 <h1 style="color:red;">
-This BRANCH uses the Legacy API and it is no longer maintained, please use 2.0.0!
+This BRANCH uses the Legacy API and it is no longer maintained, please the `MAIN` branch!
 </h1>

 <h1>